mdxtoc/qtpi/docs/qtpi_description.md

 * Program description

 	A program is a sequence of process and function definitions.
 One of the process descriptions must be `System`, which must have no parameters.
-(And soon we will have user-defined functions.)

   | `proc` *N* `(`  *par*  `,`  ... `,` *par* `)` = *P*
   | `fun` *x* *pat* ... *pat*  = *E*